seemoreglass/collaborative_bibliotherapy_quotation_series/README.md

 # collaborative_bibliotherapy_quotation_series
 I practice bibliotherapy daily.
 You should too.
 O.o

+"Sometimes you dance just to keep from dying."- James Kaplan

+"Someone once said that the trouble with most of us is that we’d rather be ruined by praise than saved by criticism."-source unknown

+“Love never dies a natural death.
+It dies because we don't know how to replenish its source.
+It dies of blindness and errors and betrayals.
+It dies of illness and wounds; it dies of weariness, of witherings, of tarnishings.” ― Anaïs Nin

 “Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.” ― Lao Tzu

 “A certain something, he felt, had managed to work its way in through a tiny opening and was trying to fill a blank space inside him.
 The void was not one that she had made.
 It had always been there inside him.
 She had merely managed to shine a special light on it.” - Haruki Murakami